Southwestern Bean Salad with Black-Eyed Peas

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Southwestern Bean Salad with Black Beans, Black-Eyed Peas, Peppers, and Cilantro has low-glycemic canned beans and healthful fresh ingredients and is a perfect choice for any phase of the South Beach Diet.
-It’s good for low-glycemic diet, but too high in carbs for traditional low-carb diet plans.
+This tasty and lucky salad has low-glycemic canned beans and healthful fresh ingredients and is a perfect choice for any phase of the original South Beach Diet.
+It’s good for most low-glycemic diets, but too high in carbs for traditional low-carb diet plans.

 Find More Recipes Like This One: